the blue lotus yoga immersion and teaching intensive 200-hour ONLINE training program

 blue lotus is a Yoga Alliance RYS 200 and 500 Registered Yoga School and this program exceeds all requirements in all categories for yoga teacher registration at the 200-hour level.

-If you have been accepted into the program you can pay your application online here.
+If you have been accepted into the program, please make payment here.

 For more information and instructions on how to apply, please visit our FAQ or contact Kathleen at blue lotus.